R-o-y/cs2012_crowdfunding_system/README.md

-NAME OF THE PROJECT
+CROWD FUNNDNG
 ========
-This is a project for NUS 2016 summer Orbital Program
+This is a project for CS2102 2016 SEM1
 --------

-#### the idea of this project comes from [NotaBene](http://nb.mit.edu/)

 #### the following is to unify the coding style
 * html